 - Private-Employer is private health insurance such as BlueCross/BlueShield, Kaiser Permanente, and Aetna and is paid by an employer. - Private-Individual is private health insurance such as BlueCross/BlueShield, Kaiser Permanente, and Aetna and is paid by the client and/or RWHAP funds. - Medicare Part A/B is a public health insurance program for people ages 65 and older, people under age 65 with certain disabilities, and people with end-stage renal disease (permanent kidney failure treated with dialysis or a transplant) or amyotrophic lateral sclerosis (also known as Lou Gehrig's disease).
 Medicare Part A (hospital insurance) covers inpatient care in hospitals, skilled nursing facility care, nursing home care, hospice care, and home health services.
-Medicare Part B (medical insurance) covers medically necessary services and supplies and preventive services. - Medicare Part D is a stand-alone prescription drug coverage insurance. - Medicaid, Children's Health Insurance Program (CHIP), or other public plan.
-Medicaid is a jointly funded, federal-state health insurance program for people with limited income and resources.
-CHIP provides health coverage to children in families who do not qualify for Medicaid.
-Other public plan is any federal or state-funded health insurance plan. - Veteran's Administration (VA), Tricare, or other military health care.
+Medicare Part B (medical insurance) covers medically necessary services from health care providers, outpatient care, home health care, durable medical equipment/supplies and preventive services. - Medicare Part C is an alternative to private health insurance for Medicare beneficiaries.
+Also known as Medicare Advantage, it is a type of health plan from a private company that a Medicare eligible person can choose to cover most of their Medicare Part A and Medicare Part B benefits instead of Original Medicare (i.e. benefits under individual Medicare Part A plus Medicare Part B).
+It usually also includes drug coverage (Medicare Part D). - Medicare Part D is a stand-alone prescription drug coverage insurance. - Medicaid, Children's Health Insurance Program (CHIP), or other public plan.
+Medicaid is funded jointly by states and the federal government and provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
+The program is administered by states, according to federal requirements.
+CHIP provides federal matching funds to states to provide health coverage to children in families with incomes too high to qualify for Medicaid, but who can't afford private coverage.
+Other public plan is any federal or state-funded third-party coverage or health plan. - Veteran's Administration (VA), Tricare, or other military health care.
 VA is health coverage for eligible veterans.
-Tricare and other military health care are health care programs for uniformed service members, retirees, and their families. - Indian Health Services (IHS) provides health services to American Indians and Alaska Natives. - Other plan means the client has an insurance type other than those listed above. - No insurance/uninsured means the client did not have health insurance at some time during the reporting period.
+Tricare and other military health care are health care programs for uniformed service members, retirees, and their families.